vishnupriyancode/renaming_files/README.md

 - ✅ Move files to organized directory structure
 - ✅ Generate Postman collections for API testing (unless `--no-postman` is used)
 - ✅ Provide detailed processing output and summary
+- ✅ Generate timing reports for performance analysis (when using `--list` with model flags)

 **✅ Verification Status:**